Kaboom Your Photography!

 4) Select the Foreground to Transparent gradient.

-5) Click elsewhere on the screen to close the Gradient Picker window.
+5) Click on a blank area on the screen to close the Gradient Picker palette.

 6) To make the gradient, simply click, hold, and drag a line, on the blank canvas.